Diabetes in Cats: FAQs for Australian Cat Owners

 Apple cider vinegarWidely available in grocery stores and health food shops

-What should I do if I can’t afford the ongoing costs of treating my cat in Australia?
+What if I can’t cover the ongoing costs of treatment?

-Can outdoor cats in Australia be at greater risk of developing health issues due to the climate and environment?
+Are outdoor ones more at risk because of the climate and environment?

 FactorPotential Impact on Diabetes Risk